Louis Pojman: Career

 Pojman was a Lecturer in Philosophy at Oxford University from 1973–1977, and an assistant professor at the University of Notre Dame and the University of Texas at Dallas from 1977–79 and 1979–84, respectively.
 Following his time at Dallas, he taught at the University of Mississippi from 1984–1986 as an associate professor, then as a professor and chair of the Philosophy Department from 1986–1995.
 His last major position was held at the United States Military Academy as Professor of Philosophy (1995–2004), after which he retired as Professor of Philosophy, Emeritus.

 Along with full-time employment, Pojman held visiting positions at City University of New York Graduate Center (1989–1991), New York University (1990–1991), University of California, Berkeley (1993–1994), Brigham Young University (1998), Princeton University (2001), and Cambridge University (2004–2005).

 Personal life

-Pojman grew up in Cicero, Illinois, where he attended Morton High School and Morton College.
-He was an anti-war and civil rights activist during the 1960s as well as a vegetarian and environmentalist.
+Pojman was an anti-war and civil rights activist during the 1960s as well as a vegetarian and environmentalist.
 His family includes two children and grandchildren, and his wife of forty-three years, Trudy Pojman.
 He died surrounded by his family on October 15, 2005.